-- Immediately contact a member of the safeguarding team on 01992 707027 or (dial extension 429 from a college phone) or the dial the campus Designated Safeguarding Officer leaving your name and contact details, availability, the nature of your concern and if appropriate the date you were notified of the concern. - Email safeguarding@capel.ac.uk
+- Immediately contact a member of the safeguarding team on 01992 707027 or (dial extension 429 from a college phone) or the dial the campus Designated Safeguarding Officer leaving your name and contact details, availability, the nature of your concern and if appropriate the date you were notified of the concern. - Email safeguarding@capel.ac.uk - Complete a confidential comment on pro monitor - Complete a referral form and send it to area Designated Safeguarding Officer who will triage your raised concern.
+They will carry out any further investigations before entering the concern on MyConcern and where appropriate will refer the case for internal support or to an external agency.

-- Complete a referral form and send it to area Designated Safeguarding Officer who will triage your raised concern.
-They will carry out any further investigations before entering the concern on MyConcern and where appropriate will refer the case for internal support or to an external agency. - It is important to report any concern immediately.
+• It is important to report any concern immediately.